Fr0sT-Brutal/awesome-pascal/README.md

 * [Internet Tools](#xmljsonyaml).
 XPath/XQuery/JSONiq/CSS/HTML; functions to perform HTTP/S requests on Windows/Linux/MacOSX/Android, an XSLT-inspired webscraping language, and an auto update class.

 * [Delphi Cross Socket](https://github.com/winddriver/Delphi-Cross-Socket/). `[Delphi]` Delphi cross platform socket library (Chinese).
 Uses different IO models for different platforms: IOCP (Windows), KQUEUE (FreeBSD(MacOSX, iOS...)), EPOLL (Linux(Linux, Android...)).

+* [ToroKernel](https://github.com/torokernel/torokernel). `[FPC]` This is a library-kernel that allows freepascal applications which are specially ported to run alone in the system.
+Toro is compiled within the user's application thus resulting in a single binary that can boot on baremetal or as a guest in a modern hypervisor,e.g., hyperv, kvm, qemu, firecraker.
+ToroKernel addresses the development of microservices by providing a dedicated API.

 ## Serial port